Jenny Lind: Memorials and commemorations

 In Britain, Goldschmidt's endowment of an infirmary for children in her honour in Norwich is perpetuated in its present form as the Jenny Lind Children's Hospital of the Norfolk and Norwich University Hospital.
 There is a Jenny Lind Park in the same city.
 A chapel is named for Lind at the University of Worcester City Campus.
 A hotel and pub is named after her in the Old Town of Hastings, East Sussex.
 Hereford County Hospital has a psychiatric ward named for Jenny Lind.
 A district in Glasgow is named after her.
 In Sutton, London, the pub "The Jenny Lind", next to Lind Road, has been renamed "The Nightingale".

 In the US, Lind is commemorated by street names in Amelia, Ohio; Fort Smith, Arkansas; New Bedford, Massachusetts; Taunton, Massachusetts; McKeesport, Pennsylvania; North Easton, Massachusetts; North Highlands, California and Stanhope, New Jersey; and in the name of Jenny Lind, Arkansas.
 The town of Jenny Lind, California is likely named after her, although there are several tales about its naming.
 An elementary school in Minneapolis, Minnesota, and the Jenny Lind Tower, a stone tower in North Truro, Massachusetts, are named for her.
-She visited Mammoth Cave in central Kentucky in 1851, and a feature in the cave was named in her honor, called "Jenny Lind's Armchair".
+She visited Mammoth Cave in central Kentucky in 1851, and a feature in the cave was named in her honour, called "Jenny Lind's Armchair".
 Cottage-style spindled furniture is still named for her, especially Jenny Lind cribs and beds.
 Andover, Illinois, has the Jenny Lind Chapel, a Swedish Lutheran Chapel that Lind donated $1,500 to construct.
 The Jenny Lind Wing is part of a student residence building at Augustana College, Rock Island, Illinois, which was founded by the Swedish Evangelical Lutheran Augustana Synod in North America in 1860.
 The college also named a Jenny Lind Vocal Ensemble.
 Jenny Lind soup is a soup named for her.
 The American Swedish Historical Museum's Jenny Lind Room is devoted to her and the lasting effects of her widespread popularity in America.
-Her 1850–1852 tour of America is a plot point in the 1980 musical Barnum and the 2017 film The Greatest Showman, both of which include a fictionalized relationship between Lind and Barnum with "romantic undertones".
+Her 1850–1852 tour of America is a plot point in the 1980 musical Barnum and the 2017 film The Greatest Showman, both of which include a fictionalised relationship between Lind and Barnum with "romantic undertones".